- Homepage

 Do I have to repay an Aid-a-Gator grant?

 Typically, you will not have to repay the amount awarded to you.
 The Aid-a-Gator program is designed to be a grant and not a loan.
 However, if you submit to your insurance company, FEMA or another disaster relief program a request for reimbursement for the same costs detailed in your Aid-a-Gator application and you are subsequently reimbursed for those costs, the university asks that you return the amount back to Aid-a-Gator.
-This way, even more faculty and staff can receive assistance and benefit from the program.

 The maximum amount an employee can be awarded is $1,500 in a calendar year.
 If you are awarded an amount less than the maximum and another crisis arises, you may submit a new application.
 However, the total cap of $1,500 per employee per calendar year remains.